ak-123459/NER-BERT-BASE-CASED/README.md

 # Note:-
-**For More details about how to fine tune bert-base-case please check the google colab notebook.**
+**For More details about how to fine tune bert-base-case please check the google colab notebook above.**